rogerboesch/iQL/README.md

 ## Build iQL

 To create real macOS, iOS, padOS and Android citizens go with XCode (use iQL.xcodeproj) resp.
-Android Studio at the moment. iQL has cmake support (creates a console app that runs on macos).
+Android Studio at the moment.

-    mkdir build
-    cd build
-    cmake -GXcode ..

 ## uQlx Emulator